 You no longer need to wear a face covering, but consider wearing one in crowded, enclosed spaces where you may come into contact with people you do not normally meet.

-As we begin to reopen, we have implemented the following policy based on our COVID-19 Risk Assessment, which is designed to keep all people entering the building as safe as possible.
+We have implemented the following COVID-19 policy since 24/02/2022 based on our COVID-19 Risk Assessment, which is designed to keep all people entering the building as safe as possible.
 If you have booked a space on a course, or are considering doing so, please read this policy carefully before your visit.

 Entering the Building

 We do encourage participants to be double jabbed (unless medically exempt).
 Please try to avoid entering The Art House if you are testing positive for COVID-19.
 The Art House is comprised of a small team, and sickness of one member of staff may cause disruptions to the smooth running of our operations.

 Handwashing and Hand Sanitiser

 Hand sanitiser stations are available throughout the building.
 Everyone entering the building will be required to sanitise hands upon entry and to wash hands frequently and thoroughly, for at least 20 seconds whilst they are in the building.
 We ask that individuals avoid touching their face as much as possible whilst on site.